-- W-2 filers: If you worked for two or more Massachusetts businesses that each remitted PFML contributions on your behalf during the 2019 tax year, and the total amount of your combined Massachusetts W-2 wage income exceeded \$132,900, you should complete the below worksheet to determine if you have excess PFML withholding.
-To be eligible for a credit the total PFML contribution amount remitted on your behalf must exceed \$502.36. - 1099-MISC contractors subject to PFML withholding ("covered contractors"): If you worked for one or more Massachusetts businesses that remitted PFML contributions on your behalf based on your 1099-MISC gross earnings during the 2019 tax year, you should complete the below worksheet to determine if you have any excess PFML contributions. - Self-employed individuals that opt in to PFML: If you are a self-employed individual that has opted to participate in the PFML program, your required PFML contributions are based on your net earnings from self-employment.
-You may complete the below worksheet to determine if you have any excess PFML contributions. - Joint returns: The maximum PFML contribution amount applies on an individual basis.
+- W-2 filers: If you worked for two or more Massachusetts businesses that each remitted PFML contributions on your behalf during the 2021 tax year, and the total amount of your combined Massachusetts W-2 wage income exceeded \$142,800, you should complete the below worksheet to determine if you have excess PFML withholding.
+To be eligible for a credit the total PFML contribution amount remitted on your behalf must exceed \$539.78. - 1099-MISC workers: If you worked for one or more Massachusetts businesses that remitted PFML contributions on your behalf based on your 1099-MISC gross earnings during the 2021 tax year, you should complete the below worksheet to determine if you have any excess PFML contributions - Self-employed individuals that opt in to PFML: If you are a self-employed individual that has opted to participate in the PFML program, your required PFML contributions are based on your net earnings from self-employment.
+You may complete the below worksheet to determine if you have any excess PFML contributions.

+• Joint returns: The maximum PFML contribution amount applies on an individual basis.
 If filing a joint return, figure the amount of excess PFML withholding separately for each spouse and enter the combined total.